Skalbagg3/simple-world-generator/README.md

 # Simple-world-generator

 A simple world generator that combines a Simplex Noise Algorithm (made by Stefan Gustavsson) and the Slick2D & LWJGL library to draw a 2D tile map.
+The 32x32 tiles are grouped into 500x500 chunks and are only rendered while within the screen to save memory.

 # Necessary libraries: